robsontenorio/marina/multiple/README.md

 > There is no need to configure the SSL certificate.
 Cloudflare will do it for you.

 > [!WARNING]
-> Notice the scheme is always `http`
+> Notice the scheme is always `http`, because we are inside the VPS and communicating with docker containers.

 > [!WARNING]
-> As we are working with Docker  **always use the service name and the port** described `docker-compose.yml`.
+> As we are working with Docker  **always use the service name and the port** described on `docker-compose.yml` files.

 ## Private GitHub Registry

 Our images were pushed to the **Private GitHub Registry** using **GitHub Actions**.
-So, you need to authenticate  in to the registry on your **VPS** to pull the images.

-Run The following script will authenticate you on the Private GitHub Registry and store the credentials on docker config file.
+Run the following script on your **VPS** to authenticate you on the Private GitHub Registry and be able to pull private images.
+It will store the auth token  at `~/.docker/config.json`.

 [How to get a GitHub Classic Token?](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)